 Experience a quintessential beach vacation at this iconic coastal town.
 Miles of sand and surf and plenty to do make this beach town a prime summertime destination.
 Head “Down the Ocean” and leave your cares behind.
 For some fun in the sand, surf and sun, stroll its three-mile-long boardwalk and pick up beach treats like Thrasher’s French Fries or ice cream from Dumser’s Dairyland.

 3 Fort McHenry

-Be inspired at the home of the brave and the birthplace of The National Anthem.
+Be inspired at the home of the brave and the birthplace of the National Anthem.
 Fort McHenry held a strategic peninsula saving Baltimore, and some say the nation, during the War of 1812.
-After the historic bombardement, a young lawyer and amateur poet, Francis Scott Key, was so moved by the battle that he penned the poem that would become The National Anthem.
+After the historic bombardment, a young lawyer and amateur poet, Francis Scott Key, was so moved by the battle that he penned the poem that would become the National Anthem.
 A trip to Baltimore isn’t complete without a visit to Fort McHenry National Monument and Historic Shrine.

 4 Assateague Island

 Who can resist the allure and mystique of wild horses roaming the beaches of this unspoiled island?
 No one knows just how these horses found their way to the island more than 400 years ago, but their iconic beauty adds to the allure of Assateague's miles of pristine beaches.